luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 Terms and definitions related to energy efficiency metrics will be discussed in later stages for potential integration.

-This draft merges two drafts: (draft-eman-green-rfc6988bis-01)[https://datatracker.ietf.org/doc/draft-eman-green-rfc6988bis/] and (draft-stephan-green-bof-reqs-collections-02)[https://datatracker.ietf.org/doc/draft-stephan-green-bof-reqs-collections/].
+This draft merges two drafts: [rfc6988bis-green] and [green-bof-reqs].

 At this step the specifications made by the IETF, aka in WGs like EMAN, on energy managements focus mainly on SMI (aka MIBs) instead of YANG and cover neither the control nor energy efficiency.
 As a consequence, the willing of this document is to resuse pieces of the energy-related requirements of RFC6988 and to map them in a framework of YANG/Netconf for energy efficiency that might reuse "YANG Data Model for Hardware Management" {{?RFC8348}}, a conversion of former Entity MIB module, Entity Sensor MIB module, Entity State MIB modules.